-We offer courses in eight different languages, all starting from beginner level.
+We offer courses in nine languages, all starting from beginner level.

-Moodle is our main Virtual Learning Environment (VLE).
-On the Moodle course pages you will find an overview of the course content.
-The courses are structured lesson by lesson and learning objectives and resources for each lesson are provided.
+Moodle is our main Virtual Learning Environment (VLE) where you will find an overview of the course content and intended learning outcomes.

 We keep our class sizes small (maximum 25 students per class) so we can give you as much individual support as possible.
 All classes are inclusive, accessible and will develop your language learning in an informal, but structured way.

 Following your enrolment we will email you details of the course textbook you will need to buy and how to order it.
 This is an essential requirement for the course.
 If you have any difficulties buying the textbook, please speak with your teacher.